shredthaGNAR/stars/README.md

 * [lszefner/aiautomatize](https://github.com/lszefner/aiautomatize): A modern, multilingual landing page for AI Automatize - a service that helps businesses integrate AI-powered automation to improve conversion rates, save time, and scale operations.
 * [Aider-AI/aider](https://github.com/Aider-AI/aider): aider is AI pair programming in your terminal
 * [KnightmareVIIVIIXC/AIO-Firebog-Blocklists](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists): A collection of unified blocklists designed to provide complete filtering capabilities for different online threats.
 Curated from multiple sources (click 🔴 The Sources 🔴 in README.md to view), these blocklists offer a robust solution for blocking ads, malware, trackers, and other unwanted content.
-* [Viren070/AIOStreams](https://github.com/Viren070/AIOStreams): One addon to rule them all.
-AIOStreams consolidates multiple Stremio addons and debrid services into a single, highly customisable super-addon.
+* [Viren070/AIOStreams](https://github.com/Viren070/AIOStreams): AIOStreams consolidates multiple Stremio addons and debrid/usenet services - including its own suite of built-in addons and a native Usenet streaming engine - into a single, highly customisable super-addon.
 * [NeloF4/AIOTools](https://github.com/NeloF4/AIOTools): All In One Tools Hacking
 * [AIPexStudio/AIPex](https://github.com/AIPexStudio/AIPex): AIPex: AI browser automation assistant, no migration and privacy first.
 Alternative to Manus Browser Operator、 Claude Chrome and Agent Browser
 * [air-controller/air-controller-desktop](https://github.com/air-controller/air-controller-desktop): A new handy and powerful Android phone assistant， powered by Flutter.